sieversMartin/goldmansans/README.md

 ## Acknowledgements

-Thanks to @hvoss49 for his `libertinus-otf` package, which inspired me.
+Thanks to @hvoss49 for his `libertinus-otf` package, which inspired the structure of my package.